 Repacking wheel bearings on boat trailers is a regular maintenance project.
 Overlook this task and you will be stranded beside the road when your wheel falls off!
 It is not hard to repack the bearings on a small trailer with no brakes, as you don't need to back off the shoes or bleed the caliper.

 I prefer to do it with the trailer attached to the truck, as it's less likely to fall off the jack.
 Be careful jacking up the trailer, and don't get under it.
+Make sure to always follow proper boat maintenance tips to stay safe.

 The top video is for dialup users, the large one below for broadband.